The number-one question my OT friends ask me is whether or not they should be AOTA members.

 If you just want more people to know about OT…

-The Fund to Promote Awareness of Occupational Therapy was commissioned by the AOTA, but again is a separate organization.
+The Fund to Promote Awareness of Occupational Therapy was commissioned by the AOTA, but it is a separate organization.
 You can donate directly here.

 At the end of the day, only you can decide whether you want to join AOTA and its affiliates.

 There are compelling reasons to join, and equally compelling reasons not to join.
-If you want access to discounts on courses, access to AJOT and other publications, and support the political initiatives that that AOTA espouses, it’s a pretty small financial investment.
+If you want to receive discounts on courses, gain access to AJOT and other publications, and support the political initiatives that AOTA espouses, it’s a pretty small financial investment.

-That said, everyone’s financial situation is different, and it’s totally up to you whether you wish to join.
+That said, everyone’s financial situation is different, and whether it makes sense for you to join is ultimately up to you.

 The National Board for Certification in Occupational Therapy (NBCOT)